Water changes are a key part of proper goldfish care. But what is involved in changing goldfish water?

 - Fill your bucket with tap water and – before adding it to your tank – treat the tap water with a product such as Seachem Prime.
 Follow the instructions on the bottle and do this for every bucket of tap water that you use.

 - Gently and slowly pour the treated tap water into your tank.
 You should do this one bucket at a time and very slowly.
 Otherwise, the change in water condition and temperature may shock your fish.

 The biggest water change mistakes goldfish keepers make

 There are three major mistakes that new goldfish keepers often make when doing a water change:

 - Washing their tank equipment and decorations in tap water – your filter sponges, gravel and decorations are where the good bacteria in your tank live!
 You should NEVER wash your filter, filter sponges, gravel or decorations in tap water, as it will kill this good bacteria!
 Instead, every time you do a water change, remove a bucket of tank water and use that to clean your tank’s equipment and decorations.

 - Not treating tap water before adding it to the tank – water contains chemicals that can harm the colony of good bacteria in your tank.
 You should therefore use a product such as Seachem Prime whenever you do a water change.
 Prime treats your tap water and removes chemicals that could harm your fish or bacteria colony, such as chlorine, so that the water is safe to be added to your tank.
 Never keep your goldfish in untreated tap water.

 - Adding water too quickly – adding tap water too quickly or when it is at a very different temperature to your tank water can shock your fish.
 This can make your goldfish stressed, which lowers its immune system and increases the chance of it getting ill.

-Is this how you go about your water changes?
+Is this how you go about changing goldfish water?
 Do you have any comments, questions or tips that may help other goldfish keepers?
-Leave a comment below!
+Please leave a comment below!